OpenCyphal/pycyphal/docs/pages/demo.rst

     # And so on.
 Notice how the temperature is rising slowly towards the setpoint at 450 K!

+You can run ``yakut monitor`` to see what is happening on the network.
 As an exercise, consider this:

 - Run the same composition over CAN by changing the transport configuration registers at the top of the orc-file.